nate2s/tiler/README.md

 sh ./build.sh
 ```

-The following programs must be installed, with the exception of xvic:
+To build tiler the following programs must be installed, with the exception of xvic:

 ```
 vice emulator: xvic